 I’m going to say what no one wants to hear.
 Ignoring them is going to annoy them.
 Their house, their rules.
 It’s just how it works.
 You can wear whatever the hell you want when you move out.
 Either that or act like a grownup and compromise.
 If they don’t want you wearing a skirt with tights and heels, ask if you can wear a longer skirt with kitten heels and patterned hose.
 Just be respectful, they’re your parents and their opinion does matter for the time being.posted almost 4 years ago

 I could pretty much wear what I wanted as a teen (and look as ridiculous as I wanted in the process(not everyone finds their style at the age of 12!)).

 And also pretty much until I was 14 my mom/grandmother/dad bought all my clothes.
 So their opinion mattered to me, and I respected it.

 Since your mentioning high-waisted pants and all, you have to remember that those very same things we call trends now, were pretty much trends back then too when your parents were young!
 So it seems weird to them that you would want to wear them since they now find them hidious even though they might have worn the very same thing!
-Fashion goes in cycles and all.posted over 3 years ago
+Fashion goes in cycles and all.posted almost 4 years ago

 My mom has amazing fashion sense and a great style, but my dad on the other hand think’s acid washed mom jeans and a white ribbed tank is the best look going.
 Because of that difference my dad often criticizes how my mom and I dress.
 Usually I try to adapt to what he’s saying just to save things from getting out of hand.
 You don’t necessarily have to change your whole outfit, but if they say it’s too revealing, throw a cut cardigan overtop, or change from heels to tall boots.
-But in the end, it’s your style and as much as they don’t understand that they should appreciate your individuality :)posted over 3 years ago
+But in the end, it’s your style and as much as they don’t understand that they should appreciate your individuality :)posted almost 4 years ago